jennybc/happy-git-with-r/03_workshops.Rmd

 Optional reading on the big picture motivation: [Why Git?
 Why GitHub?](#big-picture)

 **It is vital that you attempt to set up your system in advance.
-You cannot show up at with no preparation and keep up!**
+You cannot show up at the workshop with no preparation and keep up!**

 These are battle-tested instructions, so most will succeed.
 We believe in you!
 If you have trouble, you can open an issue [here](https://github.com/jennybc/happy-git-with-r/issues) and we *might* be able to help in the days leading up to your workshop (no promises).